Haribhau Bagade

-Haribhau Bagade was born in a Maratha family in Phulambri town of Aurangabad district.
+Haribhau Bagade was born in a Maratha Kshatriya family in Chitepimpalgaon village of Chhatrapati Sambhajinagar district.

+Bagde, who has been an Rashtriya Swayamsevak Sangh (RSS) activist & member since his childhood, was instrumental in increasing the presence of the Bharatiya Janata Party (BJP) in the Marathwada region and popularly known as “Nana” in political circles and till 1980 he was with the Bharatiya Jana Sangh.

-He was first elected to Maharashtra Vidhan Sabha in 1985 from Aurangabad East seat.
+He was first elected to Maharashtra Vidhan Sabha in 1985 from Chhatrapati Sambhajinagar East seat.
 He won 2014 MLA election against Kalyan Kale of Indian National Congress (INC) from Phulambri constituency, and went on to win the 2019 assembly election as well from the same constituency.

 When BJP installed its first government in Maharashtra in 2014, he was appointed Speaker of Maharashtra Legislative Assembly.
-He is a former cabinet minister in Government of Maharashtra.
+He is a former cabinet minister in Government of Maharashtra and he came to be viewed as the BJP party’s rural face of Maharashtra state.

+Haribhau Bagade was appointed Governor of Rajasthan by President Droupadi Murmu on 27 July 2024.